tweag/python-monorepo-example/1970-01-01-benchgraph.md

 [hyperion-post]: https://www.tweag.io/posts/2017-09-06-hyperion.html

-It happens that someone has already written [on that topic][hyperion-post] here, but the procedure presented there had two drawbacks:
+It happens that someone already wrote here [on that topic][hyperion-post], but the procedure presented had two drawbacks:

 - It required the use of a particular and experimental benchmark framework (`hyperion`), while we were using the much more mainstream `criterion`.
-- The results were stored and analyzed using `elasticsearch` and `kibana`, which, while extremely powerful and flexible, are known to be a huge pain to maintain.
+- The results were stored and analyzed using `elasticsearch` and `kibana`, which, while extremely powerful and flexible, are also known to be a hassle to maintain.
   Each benchmark run produces slightly less than 20K of data, so even with a few hundred of benchmarks we're still in a range that even the smallest